 Our analysis shows that the tax subsidy to owner-occupied housing is considerably skewed spatially.
 However, it is not yet clear precisely what drives these findings.
 Given the progressivity of the tax code, one would expect the subsidy to be positively correlated with income, a factor that could go a long way toward accounting for much of what we have found so far.
-In addition, since the subsidy should also increase with house value, we might expect areas of the country with high house values to be favored on an aggregate basis, though not necessarily as a percent of house value.
-Hence, a natural question to ask is whether the spatial subsidy distribution merely reflects the higher marginal tax rates associated with higher income alone or the geographic distribution of house values alone.
+Hence, a natural question to ask is whether the spatial subsidy distribution merely reflects the higher marginal tax rates associated with higher income.

-The answer is neither, as the subsidy distribution is materially more regressive than the tax code is progressive and is more skewed than the house value distribution.
+The answer is no, as the subsidy distribution is materially more regressive than the tax code is progressive.
 For example, if we rank tracts by mean household income and concentrate on the tracts containing the top 10 percent of households by mean income in the tract, we find the following.
 The households in these tracts pay 28 percent of all taxes we estimate are paid nationally, yet the owners in these tracts receive 38 percent of the nationwide subsidy.
 Thus, the program appears more regressive than the tax code is progressive.